eqNj/eqN-PD2-Filter/README.md

 ## 1.3.0 - (Season 4)

+Made it so more valuable magic class items stand out (for shop hunting or just IDing in general).

+Continued improvements and refinement of items that show up unidentified with two gray asterisks (denoting useful crafting bases).

 Added alerts for the new rare quivers.
 Magic quivers will always show, but not notify.

 Added special alerts for all of the new Uber Rathma (The Void) uniques.